speedyprem/remove-comment-url/readme.txt

 <strong>Benefits of Removing Website URL Field from the Comment Form</strong>

+- Remove WEBSITE Field from Comment Form
+- Remove hyper-link from comment AUTHOR
+- Disable turning URLs into hyper-links in comments
+- Remove HTML Link Tags in comments
-- Reduced Spam
+- Reduced Spam comments
 - Improved User Experience
-- Faster Commenting
+- Faster Commenting Experience
-- Increased Interaction
-- Encouraging Quality Comments
-- Less Maintenance
+- Increase the user interactions
+- Encourage the quality comments
+- Need less maintenance
-- It will remove the existing links as well
+- It will remove all the existing links from comments

 == 🎉 Remove the existing links from comments ==